Business Research 101

 • Tertiary Sources - gathers information from primary and secondary sources; i.e. textbooks, encyclopedias

 Why does the above matter?
 It can help you decide WHERE To look for information.
-The BIG question is, where is the kind of information need likely to be provided and then how can I find it?
+The BIG question is, where is the kind of information you need likely to be provided and then how can you find it?

 Information Sources